hazae41/box/README.md

-# Box
+# Box and its friends

-Rust-like Box for TypeScript
+Rust-like Box and similar objects for TypeScript

 ```bash
 npm i @hazae41/box